muscar/muscar.github.com/swift-doesnt-solve-the-null-reference-problem.md

 from a program’s structure that an optional will always have a value" sound like hand-waving to me.
 Nothing is "clear" unless you formally prove it, and not even then.
-As soon as you cross the borders of your program into library-land, you loose all control over the values of your optionals.
-The value of optionals lies in the fact that the compiler forces you to check that they have a meaningful value.
-By allowing the programmer to skip these checks the value of optionals is nullified.
+As soon as you cross the borders of your program into library-land, you lose all control over the values of your optionals.
+The appeal of optionals lies in the fact that the compiler forces you to check that they have a meaningful value.
+By allowing the programmer to skip these checks the usefulness of optionals is nullified.
 Implicitly unwrapped optionals rely too much on the programmers' discipline, and let's face it, programmers are not the most disciplined human beings.
 People will use implicitly unwrapped optionals becasue the're easier to use and shorter to write--as a parallel, I've already seen plenty of Swift tutorials that use `var` even when the value doesn't need to change.
 It's natural to choose the path of least resistance, but in programming it's not always the best choice.

 ## In conclusion